Pokrt/dleap_tutorial/items/common/functions.md

 ### Getting Column Headers for a Table: `item.getColumnHeaders()`

-- **Function Name + Parameters**: `getColumnHeaders()`.
-This function returns a JSON object with the details of each column header in a table.

 - **Description**: Retrieves the current configuration of column headers for a table, including each column's ID, title, and width.
-This can be useful for dynamically adjusting table headers based on certain conditions.
+This can be useful for dynamically adjusting table headers based on certain conditions. `getColumnHeaders()` returns a JSON object with the details of each column header in a table.
 - **Example**:
   ```javascript
   var headers = item.getColumnHeaders();